Reactish-State

 };

-The second parameter of useSelector is a dependency array (similar to React's useMemo hook), in which you can specify what props or local states the selector depends on.
-In the above example, FilteredTodoList component will re-render only if the global todosState state or local filter prop have been updated.
+The second parameter of useSelector is a dependency array (similar to React's useMemo hook), where you can specify which props or local state the selector depends on.
+In the example above, the FilteredTodoList component will re-render only if the global todosState or the local filter prop is updated.

 Linting the dependency array of useSelector

 You can take advantage of the eslint-plugin-react-hooks package to lint the dependency array of useSelector.
-Add the following configuration into your ESLint config file:
+Simply add the following configuration to your ESLint config file:

 {